as-iotex/pebble-firmware-vscode/README.md

 # Pebble firmware dev container

 This repository provides a container with the pre requisites for building and developing firmware for the IoTeX Pebble tracker.
-The aries pebble application is included as a submodule.
+The aries pebble application is included as a submodule so it can be optionally downloaded along with the dev container.

 ## Getting started in VS Code